Shibori Workshop Recap

 Amber and Jenn created some stunning linear designs by applying accordion folds and securing with rubber bands.

 Deanne created beautiful pillow cover using triangle folds using Itajime shape-resist technique.

 High fives!
 Everyone did amazing!
 We hung the collection of tea towels and pillowcases outside to dry, while other pieces were being rinsed out completely.

-For those of you who want to try this out at home, next Monday, I will share 3 simple Shibori techniques: Itajime, Kumo, and Arashi that we used to create these patterns, along with a full list of supplies that I also recommend.
+For those of you who want to try this out at home, I share 3 Simple Shibori techniques: Itajime, Kumo, and Arashi that we used to create these patterns, along with a full list of recommended supplies.

 Please consider joining our mailing list, if you would like to notified about our textiles and Creative Sundays workshops.